MaudDibb/Manda/README.md

 - repeat. ctrl-alt-click will repeat the cursor shape around the set the current center is sitting on. look at the 12/4 update to see what it does.
 - color picker.
 This is the color area on the top of the toolbox where you pick hue,saturation and luminance of a color.
 Clicking in the circle or box will set the color you want.
 There arow keys and \[,\] keys allow you to tweak the colors as you go.
 Shift + those keys will give you larger adjustments
 - zoom and pan.
 Mousewheel to zoom, ctrl + left mouse button/drag will pan the image
 - adjust dot size.
-Shift + mousewheel will adjust the dot size
+Shift + mousewheel will adjust the dot size, shift+alt+mousewheel for larger steps
 - edit. hover over a shape and hit space...the shape will be removed from the current data set and the cursor will take on the properties of the shape you selected, including symmetry, radial count/offset, color, size, even the center used when it was put down.
 - color dropper.
 Shift + left mouse button will grab the color under the cursor
 - change center of radials. enter key over a dot will set the center of the radials to that dot